jewel/clearskies/protocol/core.md

 The handshake negotiates a protocol version as well as optional features, such as compression.
-When a connection is opened, the server sends a "greeting" that lists all the protocol versions it supports, as well as an optional feature list.
+When a connection is opened, the server sends a "greeting" that lists all of the protocol versions it supports, as well as an optional feature list.
 The protocol version is an integer.
 The features are strings.

 The current protocol version is 1.
 Future improvements to version 1 will be